Adarsh2031/VlG_Image_denoising/README.md

 # Improvements
 * Experiment with deeper networks or adding skip connections.
 * Use data augmentation to improve robustness.
-* Implem**ent advanced loss functions like Structural Similarity Index (SSIM) for better perceptual quality.
+* Implement advanced loss functions like Structural Similarity Index (SSIM) for better perceptual quality.